-Emission factors used are based as far as possible on national sources, or else on values specified in the EMEP/CORINAIR guidebook and/or IPCC guidelines which are appropriate for Italy.
+Emission factors used are based as far as possible on national sources, or else on values specified in the EMEP/EEA guidebook and/or IPCC guidelines which are appropriate for Italy.

 The Institute, specifically the same unit responsible for the inventory compilation, also collects data in the framework of the European Emissions Trading Scheme, the National Pollutant Release and Transfer Register (Italian PRTR) and the Large Combustion Plants (LCP) Directives.
 All these data are managed and used to compile the inventory.
 Figures are cross checked to develop country-specific emission factors and input activity data levels; whenever data cannot be straight used for the inventory compilation, they are taken into account as verification.
-A unique database is under finalisation in order to improve the process for the analysis of this information and the efficiency in collecting data.